-Of all its artistic achievements, architecture in India perhaps occupies pride of place.
-Indian architecture style has a long and rich history dating back thousands of years.
-The earliest buildings in India were made of wood and then brick.
-Few early buildings, especially those made of wood, survive.
-By about the 6th century BC, stone architecture was being created on the subcontinent.
-Indian architects soon became highly skilled in the carving and construction of stone buildings.
-By the 7th century AD, the use of stone had become popular for important buildings of great size.
+By the 7th century AD, the stone had become famous for important buildings of great size.
 Numerous stone temples from the medieval period still stand in India.
-Most surviving examples of Indian architecture before the thirteenth century are religious structures.
-They consist mainly of Buddhist shrines, or stupas, and of Buddhist, Hindu, and Jain temples.
-The residences of monks give some idea of how non-religious architecture must have appeared.
+The most surviving examples of Indian architecture before the thirteenth century are religious structures.
+They consist mainly of Buddhist shrines, or stupas, and Buddhist, Hindu, and Jain temples.
+The monks’ residences give some idea of how non-religious architecture must have appeared.
 However, surprisingly few examples of palaces and ordinary houses of the time have been found.

 India has seen a variety of architectural styles throughout its history.
 Given below are a few of the most popular styles that have characterised Indian architecture from the ancient age to the modern.

 Must Read: Indian Art and Culture